 You can interview either industry experts or customers, or even both – depending on what your research focuses on.
 This is a type of primary research that gives you in-depth information on things like buying reasons and preferences.

 Experts on the other hand can help you give more context to dry market statistics and give you more information on the meaning of some of the market trends you spotted.

 With focus groups, you sit down with your potential customers and listen to what they have to say.
 You can either observe or actively engage with them.
 How do they use certain products?
 How do they react to different marketing campaigns?
 This method can help you optimise what you’re offering, either in your product or in your communication.

 What trends in the world can affect your market?
 If you use the right sources, market trend reports will give you invaluable insight on things like demand, and factors that influence your target group.

-When doing market research in 2021, you can’t skip social media.
+When doing market research and brand tracking in 2021, you can’t skip social media.
 This is where customers are actively talking about brands and products, their needs and wishes and also what bothers them.
 Twitter and the comments under Instagram posts are incredibly valuable for some brands.

 Market research without surveys is a lot like guesswork.
 If you want to know what your target audience is really thinking, hoping, wishing and seeing, all you have to do is ask.

 You can use a survey template for all types of market research.
 Find out what your target audience thinks of other brands, what product features they would love to see, and how much they’d be willing to pay for a certain product.